9 Things You Can Do While Pregnant to Make Postbirth Recovery Easier

 Whether you opt for pain meds or labor au naturel, giving birth is no walk in the park.
 But there are a few things you can do throughout pregnancy—especially in your second and third trimesters—that can make labor, delivery and postpartum recovery a bit easier on your body.
 From stocking up on supplies to making small lifestyle tweaks, the homestretch leading up to your due date is the time to be proactive about your personal comfort.
 After you give birth, it’s natural (and all-too-easy) to put baby’s needs before your own, so follow these tips to put you on a smooth path to parenthood.

 Unless you have a specific medical condition, most doctors recommend maintaining your usual fitness routine as long as you can (modifying as needed, of course).
-In addition to giving you better stamina for delivery, keeping active will make it easier to start back up again once you’re cleared for exercise postbirth.
+In addition to giving you better stamina for delivery, keeping active will make it easier to start back up again once you’re cleared for exercise after birth.
 This typically occurs within six weeks, but can vary depending on how you deliver and if stitches are needed.

 While it’s tempting to use pregnancy as an excuse to double down on dessert, excess weight gain can make recovery slower—not to mention harder emotionally—if it takes longer than you anticipated to get back to “normal.”
-If you were a healthy weight prepregnancy (based on a BMI of 18 to 25), doctors recommend gaining 25 to 35 pounds.
+If you were a normal weight prepregnancy (based on a BMI of 18 to 25), doctors recommend gaining 25 to 35 pounds.
 To stay within that range, focus on eating nutrient-rich foods to nourish you and baby.

-Once baby’s born, your nighttime sleeping pattern will be interrupted for months (even years!) and while you can’t “stock up” on sleep, now’s the time to practice going to bed earlier.
+Once baby is born, your nighttime sleeping pattern will be interrupted for months (even years!), and while you can’t “stock up” on sleep, now’s the time to practice going to bed earlier.
 You should also try to nap when you can and adjust your social schedule to include plenty of downtime.
 If you (like many pregnant women) are having trouble sleeping, try a new position or invest in a pregnancy pillow so you can be as rested as possible when the time comes for labor.

 During pregnancy, your body needs more water intake to help baby develop; it’s used to produce extra blood, build new tissue and form amniotic fluid, among other things.
 It’s also needed to produce milk, so you may find that breastfeeding makes you thirsty.
-Get in the habit of drinking lots of H2O (at least 10 cups a day) by keeping a glass or bottle next to your bed or favorite lounging spot.
+Get in the habit of drinking lots of H2O (at least 10 cups a day) by keeping a glass or bottle next to your bed, desk and/or favorite lounging spot.
 And if you need another incentive: Staying hydrated can also help ease postbirth constipation.

 After birth, you can expect some leakage from weakened perineal muscles that are strained or cut in delivery.
 Do Kegel exercises while you’re pregnant to strengthen the muscles, then start up again as soon as you’re comfortable postbirth to get them back into prebaby shape.

 Many pregnant women go into overdrive getting the nursery ready, buying diaper supplies and sterilizing bottles—but remember to have comforts on hand for yourself too.
-Shop for tops that’ll make breastfeeding easier, and stretchy pants to wear around the house as you ease out of maternity clothes.
+Shop for nursing tops that’ll make breastfeeding easier, and stretchy pants to wear around the house as you ease out of maternity clothes.
 Make sure you also have a good spot to sit while you rock baby and fire up your Kindle or Netflix queue with entertainment for late-night feeds or bleary days.

 To avoid straining yourself while pregnant, take that seat when someone offers it and hand off the heavy lifting to your partner.
 It’s also good to get into the practice of saying yes for after birth, when you’ll likely have friends and relatives offering to bring you food or watch baby while you take a shower.
 But remember that it’s also okay to say no—like when you’re not up for entertaining your mother-in-law because you really just want to take a nap.
 Being pregnant is a round-the-clock job, so you deserve to call the shots.